Nonlocality, steering and quantum state tomography in a single experiment: Nonlocality, steering and entanglement from subsets of SIC and MUBs

 \subsection{Nonlocality}

-We consider the possibility of detecting nonlocality based on the measured probabilities $p(a,b|x,y)$ when Alice only performs her first $n$ measurements while Bob performs the complete set of MUBs.
-For the isotropic state, we have used a linear program to evaluate the critical visibility for a simulation in a local model.
-The results are given in Table~\ref{TableBell}.
-Note that for the case of $n=9$, we recover the critical visibility stated in the main text for violating our Bell inequality.
-For $n=5,6,7,8,9$, we find that the probability distribution still eludes local models.
-For smaller $n$, a local model is possible.
+We investigate nonlocality in the measured probabilities $p(a,b|x,y)$ when Alice only performs her first $n$ measurements and Bob performs the complete set of MUBs when sharing the isotropic state $\rho_v^\text{iso}$.
+We note that this analysis readily extends also to other states.
+We have used a linear program to evaluate the critical visibility for a simulation of $p(a,b|x,y)$ in a local model.
+This linear program is

+where $D_{\lambda_1}(a|x)$ and $D_{\lambda_2}(b|y)$ are all deterministic functions from Alice's and Bob's respective inputs to their respective outputs.
+Note that the probability distribution itself is a function of $v$ since it is given by measurements on the isotropic state of visibility $v$.
+We have evaluated this program for every pair $(n,m)$ and found that only when $m=4$ and $n\geq 5$ it is possible to detect nonlocality.
+The critical visibilities required for nonlocality are given in Table~\ref{TableBell}.